CylonicRaider/Instant/docs/running.md

 - `--nick` *name* — *Nickname*: Allows setting a custom nick-name for the bot.
-An empty nickname will make the bot invisible to users, although it will still reply with the empty nickname upon request and contribute to the user count.
+An empty nickname will make the bot invisible to users, although it will still respond with the empty nickname upon request and contribute to the user count.

 - `--no-nick` — *No nickname*: Disables sending of a nickname altogether;
   this renders the bot truly invisible (from the user list's perspective).